IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `String build()` - Builds a non-formatted string representation of the current node.

 `String build(Boolean pretty)` - Builds a string representation of the current node.
 The result string can be formatted depending on the provided boolean flag `pretty`.

 ---

+## GraphQLFragmentNode

+This class can be used for building fragments to make your queries look more efficient.

+### Constructors

+`GraphQLFragmentNode(String name, String type)` - Creates a new instance of the GraphQLFragmentNode with the provided name and type it's referring to.

+`GraphQLFragmentNode(String name, String type, List<GraphQLNode> nodes)` - Creates a new instance of the GraphQLFragmentNode with the provided name, type and its child nodes.

+`GraphQLFragmentNode(String name, String type, List<String> fields)` - Creates a new instance of the GraphQLFragmentNode with the provided name, type and fields.

+`GraphQLFragmentNode(String name, String type, List<GraphQLNode> nodes, List<String> fields)` - Creates a new instance of the GraphQLFragmentNode with the provided name, type, its child nodes and fields.

+---

+### Properties

+`String name` - The name of fragment.
+This name is used for referencing to the fragment in queries.

+`String type` - The name of the type the fragment describes fields for.

+`List<GraphQLNode> nodes` - The list of child nodes (or fields) of the fragment.

+---

+### Methods

+`Boolean hasNode(GraphQLNode node)` - Returns true if there is a node with the same name from the parameter.
+Otherwise returns false.

+`Boolean hasNodes(GraphQLNode[] nodes)` - Returns true if there is at least one node from the provided array.
+Otherwise returns false.

+`Boolean hasNodes()` - Returns true if there is at least one child node in the current fragment.
+Otherwise returns false.

+`GraphQLFragmentNode withField(String field)` - Adds a new field to the fragment.

+`GraphQLFragmentNode withFields(String[] fields)` - Adds new fields to the fragment.

+`GraphQLFragmentNode withNode(GraphQLNode node)` - Adds a new child node to the fragment.
+Accepts one parameter of type [`GraphQLNode`](#graphqlnode).

+`GraphQLFragmentNode withNodes(GraphQLNode[] nodes)` - Adds new child nodes to the fragment.
+Accepts one parameter of type [`GraphQLNode[]`](#graphqlnode) (list can also be implicitly converted to the array).

+`GraphQLFragmentNode withFragment(String fragmentName)` - Adds a reference to another fragment's fields.
+Accepts the fragment name.

+`GraphQLFragmentNode withFragments(String[] fragmentNames)` - Adds reference to others fragments' fields.
+Accepts the fragments' names.

+`String build()` - Builds a non-formatted string representation of the fragment.

+`String build(Boolean pretty)` - Builds a string representation of the fragment.
+The result string can be formatted depending on the provided boolean flag `pretty`.

+---